FAQs about the Society

 How can I become a member?

-All applications must be received on a signed application form.
+To apply for membership please follow this link: Join Us.
 The National Counselling Society recognises the experience and skills that each individual can bring to our profession and you will find this in our easy to understand application process.
-Download an application form or find out more in our Become a Member section.
+To find out more about membership with the NCS please visit our Become a Member section.

 Can I pay my membership fee by cheque?